Derby: Conrad Iyayi jailed for life for murdering wife Kathryn Harris

 "It's really upsetting that I won't get to make any more memories with my mum."

-Phoebe Harris, who read out a statement on behalf of her and her sister Alexa, said their mother's murder had left them "devastated and traumatised", and thanked people for supporting the family.
+Ms Harris' adult daughter Phoebe Harris, who read out a statement on behalf of her and her sister Alexa, said their mother's murder had left them "devastated and traumatised", and thanked people for supporting the family.

+"We don't see him as a human being as anyone with any humanity could not take someone else's life in the way that he did," she said.

+"We cannot comprehend how one person has affected so many people's lives.

+"Our mum was the light in the lives of so many people, whereas he encapsulates darkness."

-Iyayi's barrister, Amjad Malik KC, said the defendant "destroyed a woman that he loved" and who had supported him through addiction issues for "a reason that he cannot explain and a reason that will always haunt him".
+Iyayi's barrister, Amjad Malik KC, said the defendant "destroyed a woman that he loved", and who had supported him through addiction issues for "a reason that he cannot explain and a reason that will always haunt him".

 Sentencing, Judge Shaun Smith KC said Ms Harris "would have been conscious for at least part of the attack", adding Iyayi had written to him accepting responsibility and saying he did not know why the murder happened.